Ravina-Deogadkar/libraryMgmt/README.md

 ## Installation
  - git clone
- - cd to cloned repo location
+ - cd to cloned repo location and open in editor
- - gradle clean build
+ - gradle clean build - build application and create jar file
- - gradle test
+ - gradle test - to run all test cases
+ - gradle run - to run application

  ## Usage
  Once application is running, you can test application in the postman using